 An immune reaction caused by IgE antibodies that happens within a few minutes to a few hours after consuming food.

-When IgE identifies a food as dangerous, it signals your white blood cells to release histamine and other inflammatory chemicals.
-Your body reacts with redness, swelling, hives and other symptoms common to allergies.
+When IgE antibodies identify a food as dangerous, it signals your white blood cells to release histamine and other inflammatory chemicals.
+Your body reacts with redness, swelling, hives, and other symptoms common to allergies.

 Some allergic reactions can be strong enough to be life-threatening.

 90% of allergies are caused by 8 foods, which also makes them easier to pin down with a simple food and symptom diary.
 (46)

 Your doctor may want to use a test to help identify if food allergies are the problem.